Have you been injured in an accident that was not your fault?

 Read more about Industrial disease compensation claim

-Under a CFA, Sheringham injury claimants will also not have to pay any fees upfront.
+Sheringham injury claimants will also not have to pay any fees upfront with a CFA.

-Our No Win, No Fee solicitors have helped injured people in Sheringham, Norfolk and throughout the UK make a claim without any financial risk to you.
+Our panel of No Win, No Fee solicitors have helped injured people in Sheringham, Norfolk and throughout the UK make a claim without any financial risk.

 What do I pay if I win my injury claim?